ibm-watson-data-lab/simple-search-service/README.md

 Simple Search Service is an IBM Bluemix app that lets you quickly create a faceted search engine, exposing an API you can use to bring search into your own apps.
 The service also creates a website that lets you preview the API and test it against your own data.

 Once deployed, use the browser to upload CSV or TSV data.
-Specify which fields to facet, and the service handles the rest.
+Specify the fields to facet, and the service handles the rest.

 ## How it works

 The application uses these Bluemix services:

-* Node.js runtime
+* a Node.js runtime
 * a Cloudant database
 * a Redis in-memory database from Compose.io (Optional)

-Once the data is uploaded a CORS-enabled, cached, API endpoint is available at `<your domain name>/search`.
-The endpoint takes advantage of Cloudant's integration with Lucene full-text indexing.
+Once the data is uploaded, a CORS-enabled, cached API endpoint is available at `<your domain name>/search`.
+The endpoint takes advantage of Cloudant's built-in integration for Lucene full-text indexing.
 Here's what you get:

 * fielded search - `?q=colour:black+AND+brand:fender`
 * free-text search - `?q=black+fender+strat`